by Nancy Armitage

 The Huntingtons always brought there own servant staff while traveling: McGilliray (Head Butler), Alfonso Gomez (Mr. Huntington’s Gentlemen’s Valet), Jeannie Reifer (Mrs. H. Ladies Maid), Jas.
 Temple (Footman) Mr. Varnum traveled with his wife, Catherine then he fired in 1915 for offending Mrs. Huntington and Geo.
 Hapgood (HEH’s Social sec’y), replaced Varnum, & Carrie Campbell (ADH’s Social Secy.), & sometimes a cook.
 It is not quite clear where the Huntington’s entourage stayed, at the Chateau or Hotel Bristol in Paris.

 On their 10-year lease, Mr. H.E.
 Huntington got the short end of the stick.
 But he loved his wife so he agreed to it.
 The Chateau Beauregard was run down & not up to date on plumbing, kitchen, etc. So the Huntingtons had to renovate the whole Chateau to be satisfactory to their needs.
 Arabella was really excellent at renovating mansions, she had renovated many of her mansions before in New York and San Francisco.
 Sir Joseph Duveen, (antique & artwork dealer & friend) helped them.
-On this unusual lease, Mr. Huntington had to pay $100,000.00 for renovating the chateau, then he had to pay $75,000.00 for a annual lease fee.
-Mr. Huntington paid all the bills to buy 100’s of new trees, French roses, plants, French herbs, food for the servants, & house-guests.
+On this unusual lease, Mr. Huntington had to pay $100,000.00 for renovating the Chateau Beauregard, then he had to pay $75,000.00 for a annual lease fee to deForest.
+Mr. Huntington paid all the bills to buy 100’s of new trees, French roses, plants, vegetables, French herbs, food for the servants, & house-guests.
 So in the summer of 1913, while the Huntingtons renovated the Chateau they had fun traveling around France & Europe.
 The Huntington purchasing French master paintings, rare books, & Louis XVI French elegant furniture.